Does My Child Have a Credit Report?

 Warning Signs of Child Identity Theft

-It can take a lot of time before identity theft is detected, and by the time it is, your child's report may be riddled with fraudulent and past-due debts.
-Pay attention to the common warning signs of child identity theft:
+It can take some time between when identity theft is committed and when it's detected.
+By the time it's caught, your child's report may be riddled with fraudulent and past-due debts.

-• Preapproved credit offers in your child's name
+• You receive bills or preapproved credit card offers in your child's name.

 What to Do if Your Child Has a Credit Report

-If your child has a credit report containing only accurate information, you don't have to do anything.
-Let the positivity build!
+If you've found your child has a credit report containing only accurate information, you don't have to do anything.

-On the other hand, if your child's credit report comes back with evidence of fraud, take action:
+On the other hand, if your child's credit report comes back with evidence of fraud, it's important to take action:

 • Freeze your child's credit file.
-Whether you spot proof of fraud or not, you can have your child's credit report locked down with a credit freeze.
-Once in place, it prevents potential lenders from accessing a credit report, so it should prevent a crook from opening an account in your child's name.
+Whether you spot proof of fraud or not, you have the right to lock down your child's credit report with a security freeze.
+Once in place, this security freeze limits potential lenders from accessing a credit report, so it helps prevent fraudsters from opening an account in your child's name.
+You may need a copy of your police report for this step.
+The freeze isn't lifted automatically; you'll have to notify the credit bureaus when you're ready to remove it.